code42/code42cli/docs/userguides/deactivatedevices.md

 To see a full list of available options, run `code42 devices bulk deactivate -h`.

-The `code42 devices bulk deactivate` command will output the input you gave it, plus a column indicating the success or failure of the deactivation.
+The `code42 devices bulk deactivate` command will output the guid of the device to be deactivated, plus a column indicating the success or failure of the deactivation.
 To change the format of this output, use the `-f` or `--format` option.

 You can also redirect the output to a file, for example: